 - Enrollment data must be submitted to the ESD by the due dates shown in Section 4.B. of this handbook. - Reporting LEAs must be prepared to explain any Edit messages generated when the current month's enrollment varies significantly from the prior month. - Exercise care in properly reporting the student's resident district.
-Refer to Section 5.E. of this handbook for more information on resident district. - Any 2023-24 revisions made after November 25, 2024, and 2024-25 revisions made after November 24, 2025, must be made on a signed paper report form.
-See Section 8. of this handbook. - Refer to the User Guide posted on OSPI's Enrollment Reporting webpage for instructions on using the EDS NEW Enrollment, SAFS ALE, and K-3 Class Size applications. - For CEDARS technical assistance, contact Customer Support at customersupport@k12.wa.us.
-For all other CEDARS issues, contact AskSI@k12.wa.us. - o If you need access to EDS, contact your District Security Manager.
+Refer to Section 5.E. of this handbook for more information on resident district. - Any 2024-25 revisions made after November 24, 2025, and 2025-26 revisions made after November 23, 2026, must be made on a signed paper report form.
+See Section 8. of this handbook. - Refer to the User Guide posted on OSPI's Enrollment Reporting webpage for instructions on using the EDS NEW Enrollment and SAFS ALE applications. - o For ESD technical support, contact eds.support@k12.wa.us. - o For CEDARS reporting questions, contact AskSI@k12.wa.us. - o If you need access to EDS, contact your District Security Manager.